shubhiscoding/LLD-SnakeAndLadder-Assignment/README.md

 - **Winning Strategies**:
   - Default: Win by reaching or exceeding the final position
   - Exact: Win only by landing exactly on the final position
+- **Killing Strategies**:
+  - Default: Players can occupy the same position
+  - Start Again: If a player lands on another player's position, the other player is killed and starts over
 - **Player Types**: Support for both human and bot players
+- **Interactive Gameplay**: Human players press Enter to roll dice, bots roll automatically
 - **Visual Board Display**: See the current game state with player positions

 ## How to Run